-Introduction to the basic concepts of telecommunications, beginning with how communication signals are generated, encoded, and received telecommunications channels.
+This course introduces students to the basic concepts of telecommunications, beginning with how communication signals are generated, encoded, transmitted and received over telecommunications channels.
 Theory of analog and digital signals, frequency spectra, bandwidth, modulation, and multiplexing techniques are introduced and demonstrated.
-Covers the history of telecommunications technologies, industry and governmental policy, and how this history has led to the modern telecommunications networks.
+Covers the history of telecommunications technologies, industry and governmental policy, and how this history has led to the modern public telecommunications networks.
 Networking systems and equipment are explored including transmission and reception technology, switching systems, and transmission media such as optical fiber, copper and wireless.
 Technological advances in broadband and convergence technologies and the merging of voice, data and video applications on a single network are introduced.
-The laboratory component allows students to verify concepts introduced in class and develop the knowledge and skills required to build, test, operate and maintain telecommunications networks.
+The laboratory component allows students to verify concepts introduced in class and develop the knowledge and skills required to build, test, operate and maintain telecommunications networks

-162 TECHNICAL DIAGRAMMING 2 UNITS USING MICROSOFT VISIO
+162 TECHNICAL DIAGRAMMING USING MICROSOFT VISIO

 Recommended Preparation: Basic computer skills.
+1 hour lecture, 3 hours laboratory

 Networking and telecommunications professionals must know how to create technical diagrams and drawings, and use computer tools to manage Information Technology (IT) projects.
 Using Microsoft Visio, students will learn how to create basic and advanced networking and telecommunications diagrams and drawings, building plans, project schedules, and flow charts.
 Students will also learn how to visualize and create presentations of complex technical and business information systems.
 Challenging case studies will provide real-world technical and business experiences.
+CSU